 Behavior that is of such a nature that violation may result in both a written reprimand and suspension without pay.
 Repetition of this type of offense usually results in dismissal.
-An employee may be suspended, demoted, or dismissed by the Director for a second level offense.
+An employee may be suspended, demoted, or dismissed by the Deputy Director for a second level offense.
 Second level offenses include, but are not limited to:

-- Reoccurring tardiness without reasonable explanation. - Absences without approved leave. - Refusal to comply with instructions of the supervisor - Deliberate or reckless conduct endangering the safety of the public, employee or coworkers. - Neglect of major safety rules. - Violating major safety rules. - Leaving the work place at times other than regularly scheduled breaks (such as lunch and physical fitness training) without informing the supervisor. - Unauthorized use of JCESA or any volunteer fire department company vehicles, materials, or supplies.
+- Reoccurring tardiness without reasonable explanation. - Absences without approved leave. - Deliberate or reckless conduct endangering the safety of the public, employee or coworkers. - Neglect of major safety rules. - · Violating major safety rules. - Leaving the work place at times other than regularly scheduled breaks (such as lunch and physical fitness training) without informing the supervisor. - Unauthorized use of JCESA or any volunteer fire department company vehicles, materials, or supplies.